pypm/home/docs/studies/index.md

 ### June 17, 2020: [16 German states](germany20200617/index.md)

-There is remarkable consistency across the 16 German states.
+There is remarkable consistency across the 16 German states for data between March 1 and June 10.
-The lockdown measures came into force on March 22 and the relaxation on May 22.
+The lockdown measures came into force on March 22 and the relaxation on May 6.
-The growth and decline are very similar in each state, and there is no significant increase in spread following May 22.
+The growth and decline are very similar in each state, and there is no significant increase in spread following May 6.

+** Update June 20:** By including data through June 19, it appears that Berlin is experiencing exponential growth, transition date: May 23.
+It is also possible that the recent rise in cases is due to a localized outbreak.

 ### May 28, 2020: [9 provinces](prov20200528/index.md)